On the density of rational points on rational elliptic surfaces: Isotrivial rational elliptic surfaces with

 If there is no such change of variable, then the point $\infty_-$ has infinite order for infinitely many fibers of $\E$.
-Therefore, Silverman's specialization theorem guarantees that $\infty_-(z)$ has infinite order on every fiber of $\E'$ except for a finite number of them. \end{proof}
+Therefore, Silverman's specialization theorem guarantees that $\infty_-(z)$ has infinite order on every fiber of $\E'$ except for finitely many $z$. \end{proof}

 We directly deduce from this proposition the following theorem :

 \begin{thm} Let $\E$ be a rational elliptic surface given by the equation

 where $A(T)$ is a polynomial of degree 4 with integer coefficients.